Ensuring secure supply and viable waterways

 Beyond main campus, UGA researchers in the College of Agricultural and Environmental Sciences are pioneering smart irrigation and precision agriculture practices to ensure secure food and fiber supplies while safeguarding critical water resources.

 The UGA Athens campus is situated within the Upper Oconee Watershed and is comprised of five sub-watersheds, including from north to south: Town Spring, Tanyard Branch, "Steam Plant" stream, Lily Branch, and Lake Herrick.
 UGA is actively working to reduce the quantity of stormwater runoff from its properties and increase the quality and health of waterways on and adjacent to campus.
 More than 60 acres of new campus green space—such as Herty Field, DW Brooks Mall, UGA Memorial Garden, and other pedestrian oriented spaces—have been created through the removal and redevelopment of impervious roadways and parking lots.
 Multiple intensive and extensive green roofs reduce runoff and help to mitigate heat island effect from campus facilities including Tate Center West Lawn, Geography-Geology Green Roof Garden, and others.
 More than 70 bioretention areas (or rain gardens) and various types of porous paving applications slow down, filter, and infiltrate runoff to enhance water quality and recharge base flow in campus streams.
 UGA contracts with environmental consultants and partners with faculty, staff, and students to conduct ongoing water quality monitoring in campus waterways.
+Strategies are documented in the UGA Watershed Management Plan (PDF).
 One of the most notable recent campus watershed initiatives is the restoration of Lake Herrick in Oconee Forest Park.

 Beyond campus, the UGA River Basin Center connects interdisciplinary freshwater science to managers and policy-makers to assist aquatic resource management in the southeastern US and around the globe.